-One of the first days filming at the cabin up in Kamloops a crew member was almost bitten by a rattlesnake as he walked along the track to the set.
+One of the first days filming at the cabin up in Kamloops, a crew member was almost bitten by a rattlesnake as he walked along the track to the set.
 The Assistant Location Manager was called to solve this little problem - as is usual while out on locations.
-He confronted the snake, picked it up and after showing it around and having his picture taken with it, walked a ways off the traveled path and set it free.
+He confronted the snake, picked it up, and after showing it around and having his picture taken with it, walked a ways off the traveled path and set it free.

 When filming first began at a luxury house in Lions Bay, Harrison Ford decided it would be quicker and more fun to fly up by floatplane instead of endure the traffic due to Olympic preparations on the Sea to Sky highway.
 This was fine except that the underwriters for the movie insisted that he have a copilot who would be registered as the pilot in charge.

-It rained very little during the "rain days" in rainy Vancouver, and so up to six water trucks were used to make "rain" and wet down streets.
+It rained very little during the "rain days" in Vancouver, and so up to six water trucks were used to make "rain" and wet down streets.
 That was just for two nights making it rain along three whole city blocks downtown.
-While filming at a luxury house up in Lions Bay for six weeks, the house's roof was covered with rain wands on stands and all the windows had special dripping apparatus all hooked up to a fire hydrant outside the property so we had rain most everyday.
+While filming at a luxury house up in Lions Bay for six weeks, the house's roof was covered with rain wands on stands and all the windows had special dripping apparatus all hooked up to a fire hydrant outside the property, so we had rain almost everyday.